fredlllll/ArxLibertatisProcGenTools/README.md

   Methods:
     Single GetValue(System.Numerics.Vector3 input)

-In addition to these classes, there is the ScriptFunc class, which contains static functions that make scripting easier:
+### In addition to these classes, there is the ScriptFunc class, which contains static functions that make scripting easier:
   Properties:
     static WellDoneArxLevel Level
+    static Boolean SkipLighting
+      Skip the lighting calculation on save
   Methods:
     static Void Clear()
-      deletes the level currently in memory. required cause its persistent during the powershell session static Void SetDataDir(System.String dataDir)
+      deletes the level currently in memory and resets parameters. required cause its persistent during the powershell session static Void SetDataDir(System.String dataDir)
       Set data dir that the level is saved to (and can be loaded from) static Void LoadLevel(System.String name)